Reba McEntire

 In 1991, McEntire lost eight of her band members in a plane crash in San Diego, California.
-The experience led to McEntire's critically acclaimed album For My Broken Heart, which is her highest-selling album to date.
+The experience led to McEntire's critically acclaimed album For My Broken Heart, her highest-selling album.
 She followed it with several commercially successful albums during the 1990s, including Read My Mind (1994), What If It's You (1996), and If You See Him (1998).
 These albums featured the number-one country singles "The Heart Is a Lonely Hunter", "How Was I to Know", and a duet with Brooks and Dunn called "If You See Him/If You See Her".
 McEntire's acting career began in January 1990 when she made her film debut in Tremors.
 In 2001, she played the role of Annie Oakley in the Broadway musical Annie Get Your Gun.
-In the same year, The WB launched the TV series Reba, in which she starred.
+That same year, The WB launched the TV series Reba, in which she starred.
 More recently, she has guest-starred on Young Sheldon as June Ballard and had a main role in the third season of Big Sky.
-Since 2023, McEntire has been featured as a coach on four seasons of the reality competition show The Voice.
-She currently stars in the NBC sitcom Happy's Place.
+From 2023 to 2025, McEntire was featured as a coach on four seasons of the reality competition show The Voice.
+Since autumn 2024 she has starred in the NBC sitcom Happy's Place.